 We work to maintain the strong relationships we have built by aligning our business activities and investing in areas that promote local involvement in our operations.

 Sustainability is no longer just about doing business responsibly – it’s also about seeing social and sustainability challenges as opportunities for innovation and development.
-Statoil strives to create shared value opportunities by working closing with communities and aligning our business activities so that we can proactively and effectively create local value.
+We strive to create shared value opportunities by working closely with communities and aligning our business activities so that we can proactively and effectively create local value.
 We use a model of collaboration and partnership to address challenges and create value for local communities and for our business.
 This approach is integrated into our corporate social responsibility practices and guides our local content and social investment considerations.
-We promote social sustainability through a number of areas, including involvement in Statoil’s tendering process to promote local sourcing, through social investment programs, as well as through strategic multi-organization partnerships and initiatives.
+We promote social sustainability through a number of areas, including involvement in our tendering process to promote local sourcing, through social investment programs, as well as through strategic multi-organization partnerships and initiatives.

 Offshore Newfoundland and Labrador, we have a Benefits Plan in place in which we have made a commitment to providing opportunities to Canada and, in particular Newfoundland and Labrador.
-This means that personnel and companies from Canadian Newfoundland and Labrador will have full and fair opportunity to compete for the supply of goods and services, research and development, and employment vacancies—with priority going to the province.
+This means that personnel and companies from Newfoundland and Labrador and Canada will have full and fair opportunity to compete for the supply of goods and services, research and development, and employment vacancies—with first consideration going to the province.

 Heroes of tomorrow